The Hippocampus

 The “hippocamp” is a mythical creature from Greek mythology: the front part of a horse, but with the torso and tail of a fish.
 The hippocampi were the mount and draft of various sea gods.
 The real-life seahorses are named after them.
 Or the hippocampi are named after them, no one knows.

-If you cut the cerebrum horizontally – roughly at eye level – and lift off the “lid” (so that you can see into the inner cavities of the brain, the ventricles), then visible to the naked eye at the bottom of the right and left lateral ventricles of the temporal lobes is a structure about the length of a little finger, elongated, worm-like, and not at all horse-headed.
-This is the neuroanatomy of the hippocampus.
+If you cut the Cerebrum horizontally – roughly at Eye level – and lift off the “lid” (so that you can see into the inner cavities of the brain, the ventricles), then visible to the naked eye at the bottom of the right and left lateral ventricles of the temporal lobes is a structure about the length of a little finger, elongated, worm-like, and not at all horse-headed.
+This is the neuroanatomy of the Hippocampus.
 Why the Venetian anatomist Julius Caesar Arantius, who coined this term in the 16th century, was reminded of sea horses is completely unclear.
 Nevertheless the mythological, fish-like name has stuck to this day.
-After all, even if the horse's head is missing, the hippocampus does have a very long, curved “tail” at the back, known as the fornix.
+After all, even if the horse's head is missing, the hippocampus does have a very long, curved “tail” at the back, known as the Fornix.
 This bundles not all, but many of the fiber systems through which the hippocampus connects to other regions of the brain.

 Internal structure of the hippocampus